Honors Precalculus Expectations

 If a student does not meet my expectations that are listed above the following actions will be taken (depending on the situation’s seriousness).

-- Discuss the problem with the student outside of class or after school.
+- Discuss the problem with the student outside of class.

 - Discuss the problem with parent / guardian.